python-hyper/hyper/README.rst

 Versions
 ========

-``hyper`` provides support for drafts 14, 15, and 16 of the HTTP/2 draft
+``hyper`` supports the final draft of the HTTP/2 specification: additionally, it provides support for drafts 14, 15, and 16 of the HTTP/2 specification.
+It also supports the final draft of the HPACK specification.
-specification and draft 9 of the HPACK draft specification.
-As further drafts are released, ``hyper`` will be updated to support them.

 Compatibility
 =============